nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 **AddNoteCommand**

-Command will be used to add notes.
+Command used to add notes.

 1. Created by the parserManager.
 1. Gets the note with all its variables prepared in ParseAddNoteCommand.